manticoresoftware/manticoresearch-php/docs/indexclass.md

 It can update multiple documents that match a condition.

 Expects:
--  array with key pairs of attribute names and values
+- an array with key pairs of attribute names and values
--  query expression - can be either as array or as [Query](query.md) object
+- a query expression - can be either as an array or as a [Query](query.md) object

 Example with array: